What is content moderation?

 What is automated moderation?

 Automated moderation means that any user-generated content submitted to an online platform will be accepted, refused, or sent to human moderation, automatically – based on the platform’s specific rules and guidelines.
-Automated moderation is the ideal solution for online platforms who want to make sure that qualitative user-generated content goes live instantly and that users are safe when interacting on their site.
+Automated moderation is the ideal solution for online platforms who want to make sure that quality user-generated content goes live instantly and that users are safe when interacting on their site.

 According to a study done by Microsoft, humans only stay attentive for 8-seconds on average.
 Therefore, online platforms cannot afford to have slow time-to-site of user-generated content or they might risk losing their users.
 On the other hand, users who encounter poor quality content, spam, scam, inappropriate content, etc., are likely to leave the site instantly.
 So, where does that leave us?
 In order for online platforms not to jeopardize quality or time-to-site, they need to consider automated moderation.